Associate Professor, Applied Linguistics

 - Skarakis-Doyle, E. & Dempsey, L. (2008a).
 Assessing story comprehension in preschool children.
 Topics in Language Disorders, 28, 127-144.

 - Skarakis-Doyle, E. & Dempsey, L. (2008b).
-The detection and monitoring of comprehension errors in preschool children with and without language impairment.
-Journal of Speech, Language, and Hearing Research, 51, 1-17.
+The detection and monitoring of comprehension errors by preschool children with and without language impairment.
+Journal of Speech, Language, and.
+Hearing Research, 51, 1-17.

 - Skarakis-Doyle, E., Dempsey, L., & Lee, C. (2008).
 Identifying language comprehension impairment in preschool children.
 Language, Speech, and Hearing Services in Schools, 39, 54-65.